Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/processing/toponym_matching_datasets/README.md

 ## Santos

 In our experiments, we also use an existing resource created by [Santos et al. (2017)](https://eprints.lancs.ac.uk/id/eprint/89481/1/Manusc_Combining_Multiple_String_Similarity_Metrics_for_Effective_Toponym_Matching.pdf), which you will be able to download from [here](https://github.com/ruipds/Toponym-Matching/tree/master/dataset).
+Store it in `processing/toponym_matching_datasets/santos/`

 # Normalize and split datasets